rafaps/SASS_Demo/README.md

 **Project**

-This webpage was created using only CSS and its preprocessor SASS for training purpose.
+This webpage was created using HTML, CSS and its preprocessor SASS for training purpose.

 ![](https://github.com/rafaps/SASS_Demo/blob/master/web_demo.gif)